bbauska/Coursera-Bootstrap/readme.md

 Later on we will see how we make use of this.

-Here I\'m going to say "npm run lite".
-And after that test, I\'m going to add in one more entry called "lite", which I will configure as "lite-server", okay?
+Here I&apos;m going to say "npm run lite".
+And after that test, I&apos;m going to add in one more entry called "lite", which I will configure as "lite-server", okay?

-With these changes, let\'s save the package.json file.
+With these changes, let&apos;s save the package.json file.
 And then, now our project is configured, so that now if you start the lite- server, the contents of your folder will be nowserved up in your favorite browser.
 Heading back to our command prompt, add the prompt.